 EPIC Museum is an unusual museum that gives you a glimpse of Ireland from the perspective of Irish emigrants.
 More than 300 stories of writers, scientists, artists and politicians who have contributed to the Ireland of today.
 A great interactive experience to see Ireland from a different angle.

-Admission: Full admission is 17,50 €, reduced admission for seniors over 65 years 16 €, students 15,50 €, youth 13-17 years 11,50 € and children 6-12 years 8,50 €.
-You will get tickets here .
+Admission: full admission is 21 €, reduced admission for seniors over 65 years 19 €, students 18,50 €, youth 13-17 years 14,50 € and children 6-12 years 10,50 €.
+Prices are discounted for online booking – get your tickets here .

-Opening hours: The museum is open daily from 10:00-18:45 (last entry at 17:00).
+Opening hours: the museum is open daily from 10:00-18:45 (last entry at 17:00).

 How to get there: The EPIC Museum is located on the waterfront in Dublin Docklands.
 Buses 191 or 912 stop right in front of the museum.
 The red Luas line (George’s Dock stop) passes a short distance away.